flipz357/smatchpp/README.md

 ### Fine-grained aspect scoring

 Here we want to measure performance on differnt types of subgraphs (e.g., NER, cause, etc.).
 This is currently only available when `-graph_type amr`.
 For perforing fine-grained for other graph types, you need to define your custom subgraph extraction.
+To yield fine-grained score set the flag `-score_dimension all-multialign` or `score_dimension onealign`.
+Multi align re-calculates the alignments for each pair of sub-graph, one-align calculates one alignment for a pair of graphs which is then re-used for the sub-graph pairs.

 ### Visit other options of evaluation